 Trail jacks, also known as farm jacks, handyman jacks, and manual jacks, are the most versatile and work on various types of road surfaces.
-These jacks are fairly basic and are typically designed with a wide, flat base, with all applicable wheels chocked.
-One of the advantages of these jacks is they easily find leverage in a mix of situations, including gravel, sand, mud, and snow.
-They are not meant for tire changes and other vehicle maintenance.
+These jacks are fairly basic and are typically designed to work in conjunction with a wide, flat base, with all applicable wheels chocked.
+One of the advantages of these jacks is they're easy to use leverage in a mix of terrain, including gravel, sand, rocks, mud, and snow.

 If you want a very strong hold, then a floor jack will do the trick.
 However, this type of jack works best on flat surfaces.
 While some brands have wheels and can technically be used in sand, snow, and mud, they can be difficult to move around.
 They are not the best choice for off-roading.

 Bottle jacks are also known as hydraulic jacks.
-The best bottle jack for off-roading is adaptable, but its versatility depends on the type of base it features.
 Those with wide and grippy bases are best for off-roading.
 Still, bottle jacks are most efficient if they're used on flat surfaces.
 They also aren't always able to reach certain points because of their compact design.

-Safety is a number-one priority when you're shopping for the best off-road truck jack because you want to minimize risk, the better.
-Make sure that what you're buying is designed to meet the needs of your particular situation so you don’t hurt yourself or others.
-Look for safe jacks that come with protective features, such as shear bolts, built-in weight limits, locking pin systems, and safety bars.
+Safety is top priority when you're shopping for the best off-road jack.
+The more you can do to minimize risk, the better.
+Make sure that what you're buying is designed to meet the needs of your particular situation.
+Look for safe jacks that come with protective features, such as shear bolts, built-in weight limits, locking-pin systems, and safety bars.
 Also consider buying as wide of a base as you can find, as well as wheel chocks.

 Not all off-road jacks work with all vehicles.
-Do your research and make sure the jack you purchase is designed to work with your vehicle's make and model.
+Do your research and make sure the jack you purchase is designed to work with your particular rig.
 Check the lifting capacity and whether it can easily fit under your car, truck, or SUV.
-Also, check the size to see if it can easily be stored in your vehicle.
+Also, make sure it'll easily be stored inside or outside the vehicle.

 The best off-road jacks are heavy-duty, sturdy, and durable.
-They should be constructed of high-grade steel, so they can withstand the stress of off-road use.
-Some high-quality jacks are powder-coated, which protects them from rust and corrosion and extends their lifespan.
-Avoid cheaply made jacks that are more likely to fail within a short period of time.
+They should be constructed of high-grade steel or cast iron, so they can withstand the stress of off-road use.
+Most of the above highlighted high-quality jacks are powdercoated, which protects them from rust and corrosion and extends their lifespan.

-Some jacks are more versatile than others, as we noted earlier.
+Some jacks are more versatile than others.
 While many brands are geared towards road use and are perfect in the garage, some can also operate in the mud, sand, or gravel.
 An on-/off-road jack is convenient because you can use it in a variety of situations.

 - Use the jack according to its designed purpose.
-Hi-Lift jacks are designed primarily to get your vehicle out of a tight spot.
-You should not use them to change tires or to perform other types of maintenance on your vehicle.
+Trail jacks are designed primarily to get your vehicle out of a tight spot — they can be used as manual winches to some degree — or be jacked up in a tight spot.

 - Try lifting your car with the off-road jack before you hit the trail to confirm that it works well.
 It’s important to find out about any working issues before you actually need to use the jack.